prerit2803/Pulse-Bot/Bot.md

 ## Mocking

-Our bot needs to mock two outside services:
+Our bot needs makes callsto two outside services:
 + REST calls to Github API
 + Fetch/Store calls to In-memory caching service Redis
 We used **Mocha** framework on Node.js for mocking and testing these calls.